 Wellbeing HUB Livingston

 Lothian and West Lothian NHS mental health service.
-This is the first port of call for all depression, anxiety, stress, anger management, bereavement and relationship problems.
+This is the first port of call for all depression, anxiety, stress, bereavement and relationship problems.
 GP referral is not required and you can simply phone the number above.

 A Scottish NHS service providing immediately accessible telephone support for depression and anxiety 24 hours a day Friday – Sunday and from 6pm – 2pm weekdays.